Zodiase/meteor-mdl/README.md

 3. There you go!

 4. There's a full range of variables you can customize.
-Check out [MDL's variables](https://github.com/google/material-design-lite/blob/master/src/_variables.scss) to learn more.
+Check out [MDL's variables](https://github.com/google/material-design-lite/blob/v1.2.0/src/_variables.scss) to learn more.

-### If you want to import SASS files from MDL's source code: (Updated in `1.0.6_4`)
+### If you want to import SASS files from MDL's source code:

 They are all under `{zodiase:mdl-assets}/src` so have fun!